ProfessorKazarinoff/MATLAB-pH-sensor/README.md

 (Steps listed above appear a lot easier than they actually are.)

 ## Hardware Setup
+The pH sensor was connected to the Vernier Interface Shield (Sparkfun part# DEV-12858) using the white British Telecom Analog (BTA) connector.
+The Vernier Interface Shield was placed on top of the Arduino and carefully connected.
+The Arduino was powered and connected to MATLAB with a red Mini-B USB cable.
 ![Alt Title](/doc/pH_sensor1.JPG "Alt Text")
 ![Alt Title](/doc/pH_setup.png "Alt Text")